 It was early 2004 when I found out I was going to be a father.
 I never wanted anything to do with that child and the situation only happened because of my carelessness.
 Fortunately, I didn’t have to put up with my daughter for very long.
 Her mother and I named her Kaitlyn and she was born in late 2004.

-By the time early 2007 rolled around, I’d had enough of the child.
-Her constant whining, crying and demanding attention got to me.
-More often than not, I would get up in the morning and change and feed her.
 I would then put her back in her crib and that’s where she stayed for most, if not all, the day.
 I simply didn’t want to deal with her, so I did the absolute bare minimum, a theme that has been a constant throughout my life.

 I never really cared about her.
 There were plenty of times where she was left crying in her crib while I put headphones on and tended to matters on my computer.
 Mean?
 Maybe, but I satisfied my legal requirements: she was fed, she was bottled, she was changed.